logista/btsite/_posts/2015-07-31-setting-up-for-writing.md

 ---
 layout: post
-title:  "Setting up *for* Academic Writing"
+title: 'Setting up *for* Academic Writing'
-excerpt: "To get Pixie (my laptop) ready for academic editing work, I need to get it setup more like Pig (my desktop)."
+excerpt: 'To get Pixie (my laptop) ready for academic editing work, I need to get it setup more like Pig (my desktop).'
+date: '2015-07-31 12:53'
 ---

 {% include _toc.html %}

 ## Preamble